Data-drone/timeseries_replay/README.md

 Generating fake data to load test often fails to replicate real life scenarios.
 Sometimes it maybe useful to take an existing events table with timestamps and replay those at the same rate (or perhaps sped up rate)

-this application will hopefully be able to do some of that

-See examples folder for some example code
+See examples [folder](https://github.com/Data-drone/timeseries_replay/tree/main/examples) for some how to use

-## Current Sources
+## Current Available Sources

 Read:
 - SQLAlchemy compatible sources